-The architecture of the Hybrid retrieval model is illustrated in Figure 1.
-While methods for fusing together plain metadata and low-level features mainly in web-based search systems have been employed (e.g., [16], [3]), to the best of the authors' knowledge this is the first attempt to combine semantic and visual-based feature sources in order to provide a more efficient retrieval strategy.
+The architecture of the hybrid retrieval model is illustrated in Figure 1.
+While methods for fusing together plain metadata and low-level features mainly in web-based search systems have been employed (Petrakis et al., 2006; Cai et al., 2004), to the best of the authors' knowledge this is the first attempt to combine semantic and visual-based feature sources in order to provide a more efficient retrieval strategy.

-2.2 Content-based Retrieval
+2.2 Content-based retrieval

-In this retrieval mode, described by (2), users are able to perform a visual-based search by taking advantage of low-level multimedia content features.
-The retrieval system can handle 2D still image and potentially video.
+In this retrieval mode, described by equation (2), users are able to perform a visual-based search by taking advantage of low-level multimedia content features.
+The retrieval system can handle 2D still images and potentially video.
 In this mode, the user provides, as the input query, an example of the multimedia content she or he is interested in, and, based on the extracted descriptors of the input and the indexed offline-generated descriptors of the content repository, the system performs a visual similarity-based search and the relevant results are retrieved.
-The analysis of 2D images is performed using the approach described in [13] and involves the extraction of MPEG-7 features.
+The analysis of 2D images is performed using the approach described in Mezaris et al. (2004) and involves the extraction of MPEG-7 features.